Social Icons

 Directed and Written by Guillermo del Toro

-That day came.
+That day finally comes.

-On her journey she sees a large stick insect which she believes is a fairy.
-The insect followed her to her new home and one night turned to a fairy and led her to the labyrinth.
-There, she meets the faun, who believes she is the reincarnation of Princess Moanna.
-He gives her three tasks to complete for her to be able to return to the underworld.
-She accepted the challenge and sets off.
+A girl named Ofelia (Ivana Baquero) travels with her pregnant and sick mother to meet Captain Vidal, her new stepfather.
+Vidal is tasked with hunting down the remaining rebels from the civil war.
+On her journey, Ofelia sees a large stick insect, which she believes is a fairy.
+The insect follows her to her new home and, one night, transforms into a fairy, leading her to the labyrinth.
+There, she meets a faun who believes she is the reincarnation of Princess Moanna.
+He gives her three tasks to complete to return to the underworld.
+She accepts the challenge and sets off.

 0 comments: